openstack-archive/fuel-plugin-vmware-dvs/docs/install_guide/vmware_dvs_install_guide.rst

    DVS plugin support only symmectric ICMP interaction.
 If your host can ping destination host, it means the destination host can ping your host by reverse rules.

+#.
+Sometimes the error at log files happens "Cannot complete operation due to concurrent
+   modification by another operation." due to absence of concurrent access to modify resources by vSphere.
+Do not panic.
+Driver has special wrapper for this exception.